About Blue Planet Plumbing, LLC

 Richard has known Blue Planet Plumbing owner Georg Efird since they were teenagers, and he’s really glad to be working side-by-side with his old pal after all these years.
 After 20 years in the plumbing business, Richard says he needed to find a place to settle that fit his lifestyle, his desire to help people to the best of his abilities and his goal to work with a company that shares his values.

 I love doing a good job for customers.
 I love a good challenge.
 I’m a problem solver.”

 Richard is a U.S. Navy veteran.
 It’s where he began his career in plumbing after graduating from Erwin High School.
 He was a water treatment specialist while enlisted.

 The career suited his desire to make a decent living while facing daily challenges.
-He’s says solving new problems is part of the job.
-He has to be part-plumber and part-detective — to find the source of the problem, come up with a solution and fix it.
+He’s says solving new issues is part of the job.
+He has to be part-plumber and part-detective — to find the source of the issue, come up with a solution and fix it.

 When the opportunity came up at Blue Planet Plumbing, he jumped on it.
 He now enjoys a steadier work schedule that allows him time to work around the house, play his guitar and spend time with his family.